 Ombudsperson Drop In!

-We have some drop in times scheduled for this summer!
-Stop by between 11am-2pm for a quick half hour drop in session with the DSU Ombudsperson.
+We have some drop-in times scheduled for this Fall!
+Stop by between 11am-2pm for a quick half-hour drop-in session with the DSU Ombudsperson.

 New West - DSU building, Room 210